 155. Flint starter – A fire starter if your matches ever run out.
 For heat, warmth, and cooking, fire will always be important.
-One favorite brand of fire starters is Swiss made Firesteel.
+A good brand is the Fast Fire.

 156. Hatchet – A solid hatchet is ideal for chopping kindling and small firewood.
 Not as long as a full length chopping axe, very effective tool to have in the bush.
 Fiskars has always had high marks!

 If there ever is a major catastrophe, EMP attack, or the grid goes down, the ability to obtain information as well as communicate with others will be a critical resource.
 Below are several items to help you in getting started in communications prepping.

 157. HAM radio – The gold standard in communications, HAM radio or amateur radio, has always stood the test of time when all other communication fails.
 Here’s a quick article on getting started in HAM radio

 158. Baofeng handheld – If you’re looking for a handheld HAM radio, Baofeng delivers.
 FCC certified if you want to go HAM without a huge setup this 2 pack handheld is the right way to start.
 Before you buy a radio and start broadcasting you need to get familiar with the laws and the FCC and consider getting a Technicians license to be able to broadcast legally.
 You can ‘receive’ with no license, but to broadcast you need to be certified.

 159. Hand crank radio – An emergency radio for disaster situations to keep you up to date on weather and basic FM/AM radio stations.
 Most of these handcranks such as the Esky Solar Powered Hand Crank, comes with a built in flashlight and solar cells to charge the radio.